Non-Clinical Testing and Labeling Requirements for Extracranial Intravascular Stents and Delivery Systems

 Recommended Actions

-- Document MRI safety testing and develop appropriate labeling
+- Conduct MRI safety and compatibility testing

 Key Considerations